Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Fleet Footwork  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/FleetFootwork.png" Align=left width=25% height=25%>
 Whenever you move and attack you gain *Energize* Stacks.
-You gain 1 stack for every feet you move, and five stacks for every attack you hit up to a maximum of 50 stacks.
-When you have 50 stacks, the next time you deal damage, you deal an additional 1d4 damage, and heal equal to the additional damage.
-In addition you gian *agility* and 10 feet movementspeed until the end of your turn
+You gain 1 stack for every feet you move, and five stacks for every attack you hit up to a maximum of 80 stacks.
+When you have maximum stacks, the next time you deal damage, you deal an additional 1d4 damage, and heal equal to the additional damage.
+In addition you gian *agility* and 15 feet movementspeed until the end of your turn

 **Fleet Footwork Scaling**
 |Level|Damage|